DataDog/documentation/content/en/logs/guide/azure-native-logging-guide.md

 {{< site-region region="us,eu,us5,gov,ap1" >}}

 <div class="alert alert-info">The Datadog resource in Azure is only available for organizations on Datadog's US3 site.
-If you are using a different Datadog site, see the <a href="https://docs.datadoghq.com/logs/guide/azure-logging-guide/" target="_blank">Send Azure Logs to Datadog</a> guide for configuration options.
+If you're using a different Datadog site, see the <a href="https://docs.datadoghq.com/logs/guide/azure-logging-guide/" target="_blank">Send Azure Logs to Datadog</a> guide for configuration options.
 If you're using the Datadog US3 site, <a href="?site=us3" target="_blank">change the site selector</a> on the right of this page.</div>

 {{< /site-region >}}